 Diploma of Interpreting (LOTE-English)

 This course examines interpreting in areas of community services, health, education, employment, law, immigration and citizenship.
-The growing impact of globalisation and migration on societal, cultural, political and business structures has created the need for qualified interpreters in Australia’s diverse environment.
-To complete the qualification you are required to complete all 7 core units and 5 elective units.
-This qualification is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI) and is the preferred and recommended pathway by NAATI to certification.
+You will learn skills and terminology specific to interpreting between your language and English.
+This course requires completion of 7 core units and 5 elective units.
+Four of these units are completed in the skills set.
+This qualification is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI) and is the preferred and recommended pathway by NAATI to the Certified Provisional Interpreter test.

 Note: Students who successfully complete only one or more units of competency but not the full qualification are eligible to receive a Statement of Attainment.